Related videos:

 "A person who secretly served the communist regime of Cuba should not retain the privilege of U.S. citizenship, even while in prison," he stated.

-The lawsuit also seeks to revoke his citizenship certificate, require him to surrender all his U.S. documents, and prohibit him from claiming benefits associated with that status.
+The lawsuit also requests the cancellation of his citizenship certificate, requires him to surrender all his American documents, and prohibits him from claiming benefits associated with that status.

 Rocha, born in Colombia, developed a 25-year career in the State Department under both Democratic and Republican administrations.
-He held diplomatic positions in the Dominican Republic, Honduras, Mexico, Argentina, and Bolivia—where he served as ambassador—alongside working in the National Security Council and in the U.S. Interests Section in Havana.
+He held diplomatic positions in the Dominican Republic, Honduras, Mexico, Argentina, and Bolivia—where he served as ambassador—, in addition to working in the National Security Council and at the U.S. Interests Section in Havana.

-According to the FBI, the extent of its espionage was extraordinary: it gained access to foreign policy towards Cuba, immigration agreements, government operations, and the identities of officials.
+According to the FBI, the extent of its espionage was extraordinary: it gained access to foreign policy toward Cuba, migration agreements, government operations, and the identities of officials.

-He was arrested in Miami in December 2023 following an undercover FBI operation in which an agent posed as a supposed official of the Cuban DGI.
-In April 2024, he pled guilty, and federal judge Beth Bloom sentenced him to 15 years in prison and a fine of $500,000, stating that he "betrayed the United States for 51 years" and that his citizenship was "a privilege obtained unlawfully."
+He was arrested in Miami in December 2023 during an FBI undercover operation in which an agent posed as a supposed official from the Cuban DGI.
+In April 2024, he pleaded guilty, and Federal Judge Beth Bloom sentenced him to 15 years in prison and a fine of $500,000, stating that he "betrayed the United States for 51 years" and that his citizenship was "a privilege obtained unlawfully."

 He is currently serving a sentence at the federal prison FCI Coleman in Florida, with an estimated release date of March 29, 2036.

-The civil case of the Payá family was filed in Miami-Dade in February 2024 by Ofelia Acevedo, widow of Oswaldo Payá, claiming that Rocha's actions as a Cuban agent directly contributed to the dissident's death.
+The civil case of the Payá family was filed in Miami-Dade in February 2024 by Ofelia Acevedo, the widow of Oswaldo Payá, alleging that Rocha's actions as a Cuban agent directly contributed to the dissident's death.

 The Inter-American Commission on Human Rights (IACHR) concluded in June 2023 that Cuban state agents were involved in the deaths of Oswaldo Payá and Harold Cepero on July 22, 2012.

-Rosa María Payá, founder of Cuba Decide and a member of the CIDH since 2025, asserts that the demand for denaturalization is another link in the chain of responsibilities that still need to be established: "Impunity cannot prevail."
+Rosa María Payá, founder of Cuba Decide and a member of the Inter-American Commission on Human Rights since 2025, asserts that the demand for denaturalization is another link in the chain of responsibilities that still need to be established: "Impunity cannot prevail."

 Filed under: